Restore a Docker Installation

 Stop the Hub service.
 For details, see Start and Stop Docker Container.

 Clean the contents of the

 confdirectories.
 You need to clean the content of these two Hub-specific directories on the host machine.
 For more details, see Create and Configure Directories chapter of the installation instructions.

 Make sure that the backup file that you wish to restore is located in the

 backupsHub directory on the host machine.
 The backup file must also be accessible to the user

 13001:13001that runs Hub service inside the container.
 For instance, on a Linux host machine, you can use the following commands to ensure the access:chmod 750 <path to the backup file on the host machine> chown 13001:13001 <path to the backup file on the host machine>

 When you run the docker image, you need to map this directory to the corresponding directory inside the container -

-For more details about running Hub container and command parameters, see Run Hub Docker Container.
+For more details about running Hub container and command parameters, see Run the Hub Docker Container.